Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

 * [NetworkSceneManager.UnLoadScene](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L328):  This mirrors the SceneManager.UnLoadSceneAsync method that accepts the scene name as string.
 * **SwitchScene**: This is no longer needed and was removed.

-### **Client Approval Modifications:**
+### **Client Approval Modifications/Changes:**
 For the most part, scene loading has been decoupled from the client approval process yet it is still started from within the same NetworkManager.HandleApproval method.
 * [HandleApproval](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/Core/NetworkManager.cs#L1387) (Server side):  the client is now only sent its LocalClientId and network time in the ConnectionApproved message.
     * [SynchronizeNetworkObjects](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L734): this method is then called only if EnableSceneManagement is true.
 This begins the client synchronization process (late-Joining clients are handled here as well) and is what generates a SceneEvent message of type Event_Sync.
     * [NotifyPlayerConnected:](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/Core/NetworkManager.cs#L1453) If a player NetworkObject was created then any existing clients are notified of the newly connected client.
 This code was moved out of HandleApproval for easier readability and future modifications that might change when this message is sent to the existing clients.
 * [HandleConnectionApproved](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/Messaging/InternalMessageHandler.cs#L59) (Client side): the approved client now only sets the NetworkManager.LocalCientId and synchronizes the network time.

-### **Local Event Notifications:**
+### **New Local Event Notifications:**
-One of the original NetworkSceneManager’s weak points was the lack of event notifications exposed to the user.
-This was addressed in the pre-release via a series of event notifications that focused on notifying the server that all clients had loaded a scene.
-In turn, the server would then generate a network message to communicate this event to the rest of the clients.
+*One of the original NetworkSceneManager’s weak points was the lack of event notifications exposed to the user.
+This was partially addressed in the pre-release version of Unity Netcode via a series of event notifications that focused on notifying the server that all clients had loaded a scene.
+In turn, the server would then generate a network message to communicate this event to the rest of the clients.*

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference9.png)

- This process has been improved upon by making all scene events available to both the Unity.Netcode domain and user code domain via [NetworkSceneManager.OnSceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L101) that provides a [SceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L15) class as a parameter to subscriber(s) of this event.
+ The local event notification process has been improved upon by making all scene events available to both the Unity.Netcode domain and user code domain via [NetworkSceneManager.OnSceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L101) that provides a [SceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L15) class as a parameter to subscriber(s) of this event.

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference10.png)

 Also worth noting, the loading or unloading asynchronous operation is now passed along within the SceneEvent parameter and there is no longer a public facing SwitchSceneProgress.
-Additionally, both NetworkSceneManager.Load and NetworkSceneManager.Unload now only return a [SceneEventProgressStatus](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/SceneEventProgress.cs#L23) to let users know whether the relative SceneEvent has begun or failed.
+Additionally, both NetworkSceneManager.Load and NetworkSceneManager.Unload now only return a [SceneEventProgressStatus](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/SceneEventProgress.cs#L23) to let users know whether the relative SceneEvent has started or failed to start.
+The rest of the related SceneEvent messages are delivered via NetworkSceneManager.OnSceneEvent.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

 ### **Client Synchronization Updates:**
 The SynchronizeNetworkObjects method follows a similar pattern as the previous version of the NetworkSceneManager with some additions to account for the loading of multiple scenes (i.e. additive scenes).